 Better customer experiences

 Great customer experience with personalization has been front and center for some time now.
-Three-quarters of respondents to Accenture’s ERP survey said they are investing heavily in engaging customers in real-time to enhance customer experience.
+In 2023, 74% of companies increased customer experience spending overall.

 ERP integrations can help businesses acquire a deep understanding of customer preferences and interests.
-They can then use those insights to create truly personalized interactions across physical and digital environments to improve the customer experience.
+Companies with an ecommerce ERP integration, for example, can access all the right tools to get to market faster and improve the customer experience.

 The way enterprises use ERP integrations for customer engagement will determine a brand’s success in years to come.
-Those who leverage ERP systems for intelligent customer engagement will succeed.
+Those who use ERP systems for intelligent customer engagement will succeed.